What is Percutaneous Sclerotherapy?

 - Day care basis

-- Under local anaesthesia and/or general anaesthesia
+- Under local anesthesia and/or general anesthesia

 - Small Scar (Similar to Core Needle Biopsy)